splunk/splunk-operator/docs/AppFramework.md

 2. The App Framework tracks the app installation state per CR.
 Whenever you scale up a Standalone CR, all the existing pods will recycle and all the apps in app sources will be re-installed.
 This is done so that the new replica(s) can install all the apps and not just the apps that were changed recently.

 3. When a change in the App Repo is detected by the App Framework, a pod reset is initiated to install the new or modified applications.
-For the ClusterMaster and SearchHeadCluster CR’s, a pod reset is applied to the cluster master and deployer instances only.
+For the ClusterMaster and SearchHeadCluster CR’s, a pod reset is applied to the cluster manager and deployer instances only.
 A cluster peer restart might be triggered by the contents of the Splunk apps deployed, but are not initiated by the App Framework.